MicrosoftDocs/Hololens/hololens/hololens-insider.md

 Supported values:

 - False (Default) - User can manually change down direction if they desire, otherwise down direction will be determined automatically based on the measured gravity vector.
-- True - User can’t manually change down direction and down direction will be always be determined automatically based on the measured gravity vector.
+- True - User can’t manually change down direction and down direction will be always determined automatically based on the measured gravity vector.

 ### Fixes and improvements